preservim/vim-litecorrect/README.markdown

 The corrections you provide will be in addition to the defaults.
 Where there’s a conflict, your correction will prevail.

-## Criteria to add to defaults
+## Criteria to modify defaults

+Note that the number of default entries will be limited to 300 for fast loading.

-Suggestions for adding to the defaults are welcome, but good evidence is needed that they are common typos.
+Suggestions for improving the defaults are welcome, but good evidence is needed that a suggested typo is more common than one we will drop.

-Short words are preferable to long words to avoid the list becoming too large and slow to load.

-Note that existing entries may be removed to make way for new ones, to keep within the stated limit.

 ## Related projects